malevitzch/froglang/README.md

 - Change the system for unary operators the same way

+- Add a way to name the standard library output file

+- Add a linking option

 - Add "-help" so that I don't have to check source code when compiling

 - Make the CLI errors say to use -help rather than just fail completely with "unknown option"